 - $800 Build – Running games smoothly at 1440p is no longer impossible with this build!

 - $1000 Build – This build will allow you to slowly ease into 4K gaming.
 Enjoy!

 Building your own PC is amazing.
-Like we’ve said, you call all the shots and you have the utmost control over how your PC will look and what parts it will contain, not to mention that finishing the build, finally pressing that start button and having the PC boot up smoothly is one of the most satisfying feelings in the world.
+Like we’ve said, you call all the shots, and you have absolute control over how your PC will look and what parts it will contain.
+Not to mention that finishing the build, finally pressing that start button and, having the PC boot up smoothly is one of the most satisfying feelings in the world.